Henchopp/CAVE/README.md

 		return sig * (1 - sig) * (6 * sig * (sig - 1) + 1)
 ```
 in its entirety.
-Note that it inherits from CAVEBaseFunction, which will automatically calculate the derivatives with respect to the linear transform.
+Note that it inherits from `CAVEBaseFunction`, which automatically finds the `forward` and `backward` calculations needed to use CAVE.